CLI Reference

 }

-selectedInstructionTargets controls the AI instruction files that --apply mutates and the governance-block rule that the starter policy pack enforces.
+selectedInstructionTargets controls the AI instruction files that --apply mutates and the governance-block requirement that starter Repo Standards enforce.

 report